michelealbach/cross-domain-fairness/code/README.txt

 predictorCrossDomains.py - performs one test by training in one domain and testing in another using removed survey data predictAll.py - calls all 'predictor' files and makes a table with all tests using all eight properties (using removed survey data) predictAllCombs - calls all 'predictor' files and makes a table with tests using multiple combinations of properties (using removed survey data)

+demographics:
+countDemographics.py - counts the number of respondents from each questioned demographic group combineResults.py - combines results from all three survey styles into files for demographic analyses demoFairCIs.py - obtains 95% confidence intervals for the weights of the demographic information when used to predict fairness judgements demoPropsCIs.py - obtains 95% confidence intervals for the weights of the demographic information when used to predict property assignments